tomrudnick/Wendy-iOS/README.md

 # Wendy

+### Attention:

+This is a fork of the original code by levibostian.
+Checkout the [original Repo](https://github.com/levibostian/Wendy-iOS/).
+This fork uses the new Swift Package Manager and not Pod.

 Remove the difficulty in making offline-first iOS apps.
 Sync your offline device storage with remote cloud storage easily.
 When building offline-first mobile apps, there are *lots* of use cases to think about.
 Wendy takes care of handling them all for you!

 ![project logo.
 A picture of a person with long red hair.](misc/wendy_logo.jpg)